USCqserver/HOQSTTutorials.jl/markdown/redfield/01-non_positivity_redfield.md

-The population of instantaneous ground state is:
+The population of the instantaneous ground state is:

 ```julia
 plot(close_sol, H, 1, range(0,tf,length=100), linewidth=2)